|

 Media: Interactive simulations

-- Description: Statistical power, which involves the relationship among alpha, beta, effect size, and sample size, are very difficult to understand.
+Description: Statistical power, which involves the relationship among alpha, beta, effect size, and sample size, are very difficult to understand.
 This simulation written in Xlisp-Stat enables students to visually explore the inter-relationships among those variables in a "what-if" manner.
 To be specific, in the simulation users can manipulate effect size, sample size, and alpha level from the lower panels, and the corresponding changes of power and beta will appear on the upper window.
 The value of power is printed on the upper left box whenever an input is made.
-You can view an animated demo of the program.
+Alternatively, you can view an animated demo of the program.

 You may also move the mouse over different parts of the following graph to learn about the basic components of statistical power analysis.